 Who we are

-Task Force 22:00 is a mission-driven community dedicated to reducing Veteran suicide and improving the lives of those who’ve served.
-Named in recognition of the staggering statistic—22 Veteran suicides per day—we're here to change that number.
-One life at a time.
+Task Force 22:00 is a registered 501(c)(3) nonprofit and a mission-driven, non-clinical community dedicated to reducing veteran suicide and improving the lives of those who’ve served.
+Named in recognition of the staggering statistic—22 veteran suicides per day—we are committed to changing that number, one life at a time.

 WHAT WE DO